What is fair trade wine?

 Drinking wine - particularly imported wines - can feel like a guilty indulgence when people are throwing around words like green, carbon footprint, local and fair trade.
 Is there a way to drink wine and still have it be good for the environment, society and your budget?
 The answer is yes!
 Drink fair trade wines.

-You've likely seen or even consume products, such as coffee, tea, sugar, cocoa and rice, labeled as fair trade certified.
+What is fair trade?You've likely seen or even consume products, such as coffee, tea, sugar, cocoa and rice, labeled as fair trade certified.
 Although fair trade wines have been around for years in Europe, for the first time in America, fair trade certified wines are available.
 A fair trade label means that the product you are purchasing is guaranteed to have been produced following strict social, environmental and economic standards.
 This worldwide movement was created to help developing countries get a fair price for their exported goods as well as promote sustainability and equal social rights.

 Fair trade wine focusThe major focus of fair trade is to work with producers and workers of emergent countries to help them become self-sufficient and avoid being take advantage of.
 Fair trade wines have become one of the many important ways we can help farmers keep their businesses thriving with livable wages and equal opportunities for all the employees.
 Buying fair trade is a responsible way to drink wine and enjoy other fair trade certified imported goods.

 Wine trends: Best wines for 2009

 Can't-miss tips, wine pairings and cocktails